 What Is Jailbreaking?

 By removing the restrictions that are placed on your device by the manufacturer (much like rooting an Android phone), you gain access to third-party apps, additional functionality from some of the apps you already have, and a number of system tweaks.
-This can make your phone or tablet more useful, but it can also create some security problems (not to mention some potential legal ones as well).
-And it’ll invalidate your Apple warranty and any AppleCare package that you’ve purchased.
+This can make your phone or tablet more useful.
+But it can also create some security and potential legal problems.

-Third-Party Apps Can Be Dangerous
+Third-Party Apps Might Be Deceiving